Bayes-optimal limits in structured PCA, and how to reach them: Numerics

 \section{Numerics}

 For all experiments in this section, random instances of $\bY$ are generated according to the model \eqref{channel}.
-The signal has Rademacher prior, i.e., i.i.d. entries $X_i^*\sim \frac12(\delta_1+\delta_{-1})$.
-The noise matrices $\bZ=\bO^\intercal \bD\bO$ are generated by first drawing $N$ i.i.d. eigenvalues $(D_i)_{i\le N}$ according to the density \eqref{densityRho}, and then multiplying from left and right the diagonal matrix of eigenvalues $\bD$ by a random Haar distributed orthogonal matrix $\bO$ sampled independently for each realization.
+The noise matrices $\bZ=\bO^\intercal \bD\bO$ are generated by first drawing $N$ i.i.d. eigenvalues $(D_i)_{i\le N}$ according to the density \eqref{densityRho}, or \eqref{densityRho_6} (with $\mu=\gamma=0$), and then multiplying from left and right the diagonal matrix of eigenvalues $\bD$ by a random Haar distributed orthogonal matrix $\bO$ sampled independently for each realization.
 As mentioned at the end of Section \ref{sec:results}, the results are expected to be the same if we were to draw $\bZ$ according to the harder to sample\footnote{This can be done using the Dyson Brownian motion, see \cite{potters2020first}.} measure \eqref{Z-ensemble}.